dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Terminology

-* analysis - analysis, transformations, summary, sentiment, or translation tyically of the dialog data
+* analysis - analysis, transformations, summary, sentiment, or translation typically of the dialog data

 * conversation - an exchange of communication using text, audio or video medium between at least one human and one or more bots or humans